The last time I got my heart stomped on, I decided it was going to be just that: the last time.

 Heartbreak can be a powerful catalyst for change, if you choose to see it that way.
 I began to look deep within, and asked myself a number of questions: Why does this keep happening?
 Why do I consistently fall for the same type of woman?
 Why did I try so hard to win this woman’s approval?
 Why did I love someone who couldn’t love me back?
 Why did I tolerate so much disrespect?
 Why didn’t I walk away when I knew I should have?
 And, why am I so heartbroken over someone who was so goddamn cruel?

-- Seek the approval of others
+- Desperately seek the approval of others

 - Try to hide their perceived flaws and mistakes